ImageLearning/ImageLearning.Community/docs/Tensorflow/install-windows.md

 - Try copying it from a different machine. _AFAIK, it's just a front end and toggles some settings that users can't touch_
 - Google for it, then see if a driver upgrade _(when you have the folder)_ upgrades it

+Once you have it correctly installed
+1. Open an Admin Level Command prompt
+1. CD to "c:\Program Files\NVIDIA Corporation\NVSMI"
+1. Run "nvidia-smi.exe -L"  to list your devices
+1. run "nvidia-smi.exe -i # -dm TCC" replacing # with the # from the step above for every GPU you wish to add to the telsa compute cluster
-On the machine I am using, the following .bat file does the trick
+- On the machine I am using, the following .bat file does the trick

 ```bat
 @echo on